 Walk the Property

 The next thing you need to check in the performance of your due diligence for Fort Myers real estate investors is the property itself, walking physically around the entire property.
 Remember you are also buying the sights, sounds, and smells surrounding you, so you should pay attention to neighboring properties before signing on the dotted line.
-Unless you are an experienced investor, it is prudent to ask for input from a trusted investor, likely to spot red flags an inexperienced eye may miss, like the experts at Core Real Estate Properties.
+Unless you are an experienced investor, it is prudent to ask for input from a trusted investor, likely to spot red flags an inexperienced eye may miss, like the experts at Core Real Estate Solutions.

 Flipping or Holding Costs

 Due diligence for Fort Myers real estate investors should provide you with realistic estimates of any rehabbing costs, along with the costs to hold the property.
 Suppose you will be holding the property over the long term.
 In that case, it is essential to have an accurate accounting of annual expenses, such as hiring a professional property management company, any mortgage, taxes, maintenance, repairs, and even vacancies.
 If you are flipping properties, you should calculate an estimate of the time to repair and maintain the property until sold.
-Working with Core Real Estate Properties means working with an entire team, swiftly providing you with reliable numbers.
+Working with Core Real Estate Solutions means working with an entire team, swiftly providing you with reliable numbers.

 Review Legal Documents